ArthiIreddy/dbb-zappbuild/test/README.md

 ## fullBuild.groovy
 This script is called by test.groovy to run a full build by creating a new “automation” branch from the feature branch specified in the command line argument.
 It verifies the below requirments
 - Full build ran clean
-- Number of expected build files passsed via command line matches the number of files build during the full build in the console.
+- Number of expected build files (is calculated from the 'fullFiles' argument passed from the command line) matches the number of files build during the full build   in the console.
-- Build files expected passsed via command line matches the build files during the full build in the console.
+- Build files expected (passsed via command line argument 'fullFiles') matches the build files during the full build in the console.

 ```
 Optional arguments: